Department Training Analyst

 - Perform other duties as appropriate or necessary for performance of the job.

-- Principles and practices of training, volunteer management, and DCJ or program requirements.
+- Principles and practices of training.

 - Principles and practices of accurate record keeping, including accreditation documentation requirements for agency training.